Announcing the finalists for the 2026 Cardboard Edison Award!

 Restrictions:

-To be eligible for the award, designs must not be publicly available through any retail, secondary, or print-on-demand market, including Kickstarter, before June 2025.
+To be eligible for the award, designs must not be available for purchase at any point before June 2026.

 Designs may not be licensed to a publisher during the period of the award.
 Additionally, we ask that designers refrain from holding licensing discussions with publishers about any submitted design while it is being evaluated for the award.